A group of Teddy Boys admire the passing Teddy Girls on Clapham Common 1954.

 Local Dance in Peterborough 1955 with Roy Bradley (a Teddy Boy wearing a Drape Jacket) on the far right.

 The Nottingham and Notting Hill Riots of 1958.

-PHOTO: A Teddy Boy gets arrested by a Policeman during the 1958 Notting Hill Riots in which Teddy Boys were widely implicated, which in fact were orchestrated by Sir Oswald Mosley's British Union of Fascists.
+A Teddy Boy gets searched by a Policeman during the 1958 Notting Hill Riots in which Teddy Boys were widely implicated, which in fact were orchestrated by Sir Oswald Mosley's British Union of Fascists.

 On Saturday 24th August 1958, extra Police were on guard as fierce fighting between White and Coloured people broke out in the St Ann's Well area of Nottingham, eight white people including a Policeman were run down by a coloured drivers car, and taken to Hospital.
 Dozens of people were injured were injured by bottles, knives razors and stakes.
 One had 37 stitches inserted in his throat, two others had more than a dozen stitches each in back stab wounds.
 Police, ambulancemen and firemen with hoses were sent to the scene and order was restored after several hours.

 The incident, which local legend blames for setting off the chain of events leading to the riots, happened when a black man had to visit the late night chemist to get a prescription filled for his wife.
 On the way back he was waylaid by a group of Teddy Boys, who the police were unable to locate.
 In the normal run of things they might have been reluctant to back up the sort of young black men who habitually got themselves into fights in pubs and street corners, but this was a story which perfectly encapsulated the situation they were in.
 A respectable family man, on an errand of mercy, had been pointlessly attacked and beaten.
 This was precisely the sort of incident which enraged the migrants and made them willing to encourage retaliation.